-At Baptist Health South Florida, our diabetes care team offers diabetes management, education and support services, as well as personalized treatment for Type 1 and Type 2 diabetes.
+Our diabetes care team offers diabetes management, education and support services, as well as personalized treatment for type 1 and type 2 diabetes.

 Our team approach to care means that you don’t have to jump from doctor’s office to doctor’s office looking for answers to manage your diabetes.
 We work with your primary care and specialty care doctors to get you the diabetes care and treatment you require.

-Our endocrinologists and the team at the Sweet Life diabetes program specialize in comprehensive care for patients who have diabetes.
+Our care teams and the Sweet Life diabetes program specialize in comprehensive care for patients who have type 1 and type 2 diabetes.

 Our treatment plan may include:

 - Diabetes blood glucose monitoring

 We are committed to helping you monitor and manage your diabetes.
 That is why we include your primary care physician and other specialists as needed on our treatment team.
 This approach ensures that we treat everything that can impact your quality of life and develop a personalized treatment plan.